 - 1/6 of days present in U.S. in second preceding year.

 Note: partial days count as whole days in this test.

-If the above total is 183 days or more, and you are present in the U.S. for more than 31 days in the current year, you are deemed a resident for U.S. federal income tax purposes in the current year.
+If the above total is 183 days or more, and you are present in the U.S. for at least 31 days in the current year, you are deemed a resident for U.S. federal income tax purposes in the current year.

 While this is commonly referred to as the “183-day rule,” you should note that the calculation in the test occurs over a three-year period.
 Therefore, you may be a deemed resident of the U.S. even if you are present in the U.S. for less than 183 days in each calendar year of the test.